Working Memory in a Recurrent Spiking Neural Networks With Heterogeneous Synaptic Delays: Abstract

 \section{Abstract}

 Working memory --- the ability to store and recall precise temporal patterns of neural activity --- remains an open challenge for spiking neural networks (SNNs).
-We propose a recurrent SNN of $N$ neurons in which each synapse is equipped with $D = 41$ delays, modelled as a weight tensor $\mathbf{W} \in \mathbb{R}^{N \times N \times D}$ and trained end-to-end with surrogate-gradient backpropagation through time.
-The network stores $M$ arbitrary target spike patterns by representing each as a sequential chain of overlapping Spiking Motifs: contiguous windows of length $D$ that uniquely predict spikes at the next time step.
-On a synthetic benchmark of $M=16$ patterns ($N=512$ neurons, $T=1000$ steps), training achieves a mean F1 score of $1.0$, with recall emerging first near the clamped initialisation window and propagating forward in time.
-This result demonstrates that heterogeneous delays provide an efficient substrate for working memory in SNNs, enabling energy-efficient neuromorphic edge deployment.
+We propose a recurrent SNN of $N=1024$ neurons in which each synapse is equipped with $D = 41$ heterogeneous delays, parameterised as a weight tensor $\mathbf{W} \in \mathbb{R}^{N \times N \times D}$ and trained end-to-end with surrogate-gradient backpropagation through time.
+Each stored pattern is represented as a sequential chain of overlapping Spiking Motifs: contiguous context windows of length $D$ that uniquely predict the activity at the next time step.
+A closed-form Hebbian initialisation, derived by deconvolving the LIF membrane response and targeting a sub-threshold membrane potential value superior to the threshold $\vartheta$, achieves an accuracy as measured by the $F_1$-score relative close to that expected when noise is present and before any gradient step on a benchmark of $M=16$ patterns of duration $T=1000\,\mathrm{ms}$.
+With learning, the network tolerates up to $25\%$ bit-flip noise, and reaches $F_1$ scrores closer to the value expected from the noise level.
+These results demonstrate attractor-like retrieval dynamics consistent with hippocampal pattern completion.
+These results show that heterogeneous synaptic delays are an efficient and scalable substrate for working memory in SNNs, with direct implications for neuromorphic edge deployment. \keywords{Spiking Neural Networks \and Heterogeneous delays \and Working memory.}